CZ-NIC/fred-client/doc/README_EN.txt

    fetch_from_info are: create, update, delete.

    For example when you want to create_contact, do the following three steps:
-   1. Read the values: info_contact CID:ID
+   1. Read the values: info_contact CID-ID
    2. Create command: fetch_from_info create
    3. Alter the command as necessary and send it to the server.